ryanmaguire/libtmpl/README.md

 are given.
 The algorithms are simple, but fast, usually relying on a combination of Taylor series for certain values and asymptotic expansions for others.

-### geometry
-Basic 2D and 3D Euclidean geometry.

 ## matrix
 Basic matrix tools and typedef's.

-### knots
-Tools for working with knot theory, including computing knot invariants, and working with virtual knots and virtual links.

-### graphs
-Currently a limited library that allows one to create bipartite and complete graphs.
-This will grow over time.

 ### vector
 Tools for working with vectors, including vector arithmetic, and basic vector